-- 260 business signatories with more than \$1.6 trillion in annual revenue have signed We Mean Business Coalition's Fossil to Clean letter calling on all Parties at COP28 to lay the groundwork to transform the global energy system towards a full phase-out of unabated fossil fuels and to triple global renewable electricity capacity. - 29 Business organisations representing different sectors and different sizes of businesses from SMEs to multinationals shared a statement with European policy makers during COP 28 calling for fossil fuel phase out.
-The letter was signed by business networks and networks based in Austria, Belgium, Czech Republic, Finland, Germany, Ireland, the Netherlands, Norway, Portugal, Romania, Slovenia, Spain and Sweden. - Several European national business groups together with the Climate Leadership Coalition haveurged governments to adopt robust carbon pricing instruments to support net-zero targets. - More than 1,400 companies with revenues of over \$7 trillion supported Business for Nature's call on governments to adopt policies now to reverse nature loss in this decade.
-Signatories include Microsoft, CEMEX, EDF, Google, Iberdrola, Unilever, Inter IKEA Group, Schneider Electric, Sky, Stora Enso, VELUX Group, Anglian Water Services. - More than 400 business and finance institutions from 52 countries with combined revenues of more than \$2 trillion have signed the 'Make it mandatory' pledge urging world leaders to adopt, in Target 15 of the Global Biodiversity Framework, mandatory requirements for all large businesses and financial institutions to assess and disclose their impacts and dependencies on biodiversity by 2030.
-Signatories include Iberdrola, IKEA, DSM, EDF, Salesforce, Unilever and more. - 60 CEOs of large French companies called on world leaders to accelerate the ecological transition in line with the Paris agreement and Kunming.
+- 200+ business signatories with more than \$1.5 trillion in annual revenue have signed We Mean Business Coalition's Fossil to Clean letter calling on all Parties at COP28 to lay the groundwork to transform the global energy system towards a full phase-out of unabated fossil fuels and to triple global renewable electricity capacity. - 29 Business organisations representing different sectors and different sizes of businesses from SMEs to multinationals shared a statement with European policy makers during COP 28 calling for fossil fuel phase out.
+The letter was signed by business networks and networks based in Austria, Belgium, Czech Republic, Finland, Germany, Ireland, the Netherlands, Norway, Portugal, Romania, Slovenia, Spain and Sweden. - At COP27, the We Mean Business Coalition and the B Team coordinated a statement signed by more than 200 businesses and civil society organisations urging world leaders to uphold their commitment to keep global temperature rise to 1.5°C and to move swiftly to its delivery. - Several European national business groups together with the Climate Leadership Coalition haveurged governments to adopt robust carbon pricing instruments to support net-zero targets. - More than 1,100 companies with revenues of over U\$\$ 5 trillion have supported Business for Nature's call on governments to adopt policies now to reverse nature loss in this decade.
+Signatories include Microsoft, CEMEX, EDF, Google, Iberdrola, Unilever, Inter IKEA Group, Schneider Electric, Sky, Stora Enso, VELUX Group, Anglian Water Services. - More than 330 business and finance institutions from 52 countries with combined revenues of more than \$1.5 trillion have signed the 'Make it mandatory' pledge urging world leaders to adopt, in Target 15 of the Global Biodiversity Framework, mandatory requirements for all large businesses and financial institutions to assess and disclose their impacts and dependencies on biodiversity by 2030.
+Signatories include Iberdrola, IKEA, DSM, EDF, Salesforce, Unilever and more.

+• 60 CEOs of large French companies called on world leaders to accelerate the ecological transition in line with the Paris agreement and Kunming.